d4n392/d4n392/README.md

 ## Objective

-Explore my cybersecurity projects as I document my unique tech journey.
+Explore my cybersecurity projects as I document my unique tech journey...

+My goal is to become a skilled cybersecurity professional, specializing in penetration testing, vulnerability assessment, and DFIR, with a focus on continuous learning and hands-on experience to safeguard digital environments and contribute to the security of organizations.

 ## Skills